Back to news

 Being the wine capital of Africa, the Western Cape has a multitude of amazing, scenic, historic and glamorous wine farms scattered across its landscape, and one of the most prominent of these is the region of Franschhoek.
-In order to explore the sights, sounds and flavours of this valley of wine, grab a ticket on the Franschhoek Wine Tram Explorer Tour.
+To explore the sights, sounds and flavours of this valley of wine, grab a ticket on the Franschhoek Wine Tram Explorer Tour.
 You will head out from the Waterfront to Franschhoek on one of our famous big red busses before hopping aboard the iconic wine tram and heading off to explore some amazing wine farms.

 Tram